Usajid/731_assign3/README.md

 *Twelve Monkeys (a.k.a.
 12 Monkeys) (1995), Stargate (1994), Back to the Future (1985), Back to the Future Part II (1989), Time Bandits (1981), Bill & Ted's Excellent Adventure (1989), Bill & Ted's Bogus Journey (1991), Primer (2004)*

-Thus, we can conclude that, using ratings and tags features, k-means algorithm clusters similar movies together.
-We can recommend similar movies to different users, based on their interest, using these groups.
+Thus, we can conclude that k-means algorithm, using ratings and tags features, clusters the similar movies together.
+We can recommend similar movies in a cluster to different users, based on their interest, using these groups.
 This is also of real practical value, especially for movie recommendation or product recommendation systems etc.